nicl09/nicl09.github.io.deprecated/_posts/2022-03-15-jekyll-and-pi.md

 ### Creating our first post

 Okay, we got the template site up and running, now it's time to fill it with our own content.
 This is pretty simple.
-Jekyll looks for files with the proper format in the ~/blog/_posts folder.
+Jekyll looks for files with the proper format in the `~/blog/_posts`{: .filepath} folder.
 This file must contain what Jekyll calls the [YAML Front Matter](https://jekyllrb.com/docs/step-by-step/03-front-matter/).
 A typical Front Matter section could look like this:

 ```markdown